OliverCadman/cross_tracks_ci_ms3/README.md

 Potential visitors to the website could include:

-1. Musicians/Music Fans - The Cross//Tracks website could serve as a solution, in the case when musicians (or fans of music) aren't able to meet in person and trade music and ideas.
+1. Music Fans - The Cross//Tracks website could serve as a solution, in the case where people who attend listening parties aren't able to meet in person and trade music and ideas.
 This case is particularly topical since the COVID-19 pandemic has resulted in the inability for people to meet up in person, and trade or enjoy music together.
 2. Younger people - The platform could be particularly attractive to the younger generation (16-25 years), who are generally more tech savvy, inclined to social media trends, and would welcome a social media platform centered around sharing and discovering music.
+3. Musicians - Musicians may use the website to market their own tracks using the Cross//Tracks platform.

 #### User Stories